 Members should review and comply with the the Community Code of Conduct, which states: "Respect the election process.
 Members should not attempt to manipulate election results.
 Open debate is welcome, but vote trading, ballot stuffing and other forms of abuse are not acceptable."

 In accordance with the OpenStack Foundation Bylaws, Board elections will take place online using a cumulative voting method.
 No more than two members of the Board may be affiliated with the same company, which means the candidate receiving the next highest votes would assume the seat if the election results in too many employees from a single company.
-Individual Member Directors elected in 2014 will serve a one-year term, but they may be nominated and reelected indefinitely.
-The next election for Individual Member Directors will take place during January 2015.
+Individual Member Directors elected in 2015 will serve a one-year term, but they may be nominated and re-elected indefinitely.
+The next election for Individual Member Directors will take place during January 2016.